FDUguchunhui/Grape-Pi/README.md

 provide a path to the dataset folder.

-The dataset folder structure should look like this, with a sub-folder named **raw** inside the **raw** sub-folder, it should have three
+The dataset folder structure should look like this, with a sub-folder named `raw` inside the `raw` sub-folder, it should have three
 sub-folders: protein, interaction, and reference (optional).

-The  **protein** folder must contain only one csv or tsv file: the first column and second column must be protein ID and raw protein score, and other columns contains additional protein features.
+The  `protein`  folder must contain exact only one **csv** file: the first column and second column must be protein ID and raw protein probability, and other columns can contain additional protein features.

-The **interaction** folder must contain only one csv or tsv file: the first and second columns must be same type protein ID (e.g. Uniprot accession number or gene symbol) refer to the two protein interactors, other columns can be additional features for the interaction relationship.
+The `interaction` folder must contain exact only one **csv** file: the first and second columns must be same type protein ID (e.g. Uniprot accession number or gene symbol) refer to the two protein interactors, other columns can be additional features for the interaction relationship.
+The ID system used should be matched with the protein ID in the `protein` folder.

+You have two options to provide ground-truth labels for the protein existence in the sample.
+First, you can provide the ground-true label in the `protein` csv file, you will need to specify the column name of the ground-true label through `dataset.label_column` in config file (more details later).
+Second, you can provide a reference folder, which contains two txt files:`positive. txt` and
+`negative.txt`.
+The reference folder will be ignored if `dataset.label_column` is specified in the config file.

-The reference folder is optional.
-It will be used to create positive and negative labels for the final processed dataset.
-If provided, it  must contain two txt files. **positive.txt** and **negative.txt**.
+If you decide to use`Reference` folder to create **ground-truth** label, it must contain two txt files. `positive. txt` and `negative. txt`.
 Those are two simple txt file with a protein ID in each line.
-The protein in **positive.txt** will be used to create positive label in the final processed dataset.
-The protein in **negative.txt** will be used to create negative label in the final processed dataset.
-Protein that is not found in either **positive.txt** and **negative.txt** will be treated as unlabelled.
+The protein in `positive.txt` will be used to create positive label in the final processed dataset.
+The protein in `negative.txt` will be used to create negative label in the final processed dataset.
+Protein that is not found in either `positive.txt` and `negative.txt` will be treated as unlabeled.
-Only labelled proteins will be used for calculating loss and then backward propagation to update model.
+Only labeled proteins will be used for model training, loss calculation, and then backward propagation to update model.

-You could find such an example of such dataset `Graph-Pi/graphgym/data/yeast`
+You could find such an example using `reference` to create protein existence label, in dataset `Graph-Pi/graphgym/data/yeast`

-## Set up model configuration
+### Set up model configuration
 Before you can train a model based on the provided data, a configuration file is needed to for some key information: where to find the data, how to parse the data, what features to use, model structure, what loss function to use, how to update model weights, etc.